Narita Airport Terminal 1 Station

-Narita Airport Terminal 1 (Narita Airport) Station (成田空港(成田第1ターミナル)駅) is an underground airport rail link station located beneath Terminal 1 of Narita International Airport in Narita, Chiba, Japan.
+Narita Airport Terminal 1 Station (成田空港(成田第1ターミナル)駅, Narita Kūkō (Narita daiichi tāminaru)-eki) is an underground airport rail link station located beneath Terminal 1 of Narita International Airport in Narita, Chiba, Japan.
 The station is shared between East Japan Railway Company (JR East) and the private railway operator Keisei Electric Railway.

 Station layout

 The JR East portion of the station has one island platform.
 The Keisei portion of the station has two island platforms: one serves one track (No. 1) and the other serves two.
 Each of the two tracks of the latter has two positions for trains, which are separately numbered (one is numbered 2 and 4, and the other is 3 and 5).
 On 17 July 2010, the Keisei Line platforms and concourses were segregated: one portion is for Narita Sky Access Line trains (including Skyliner limited express services) and the other portion for Keisei Main Line trains.
 Passengers traveling only on the Keisei Main Line must pass through an additional ticket barrier prior to entering the platforms, so as to enforce the separate fare structure that will be in place for Narita Sky Access Line trains.